sarahkpree/Absenteeism_At_Work/README.md

 ### Exploratory Data Analysis

-EDA involved exploring the sales data to answer key questions, such as:
+EDA involved exploring the employee data to answer key questions, such as:
+1. Who are the healthiest employees?
+"Healthy" is defined as a non-smoker, non drinker, a BMI less than 25, and absent less than the employee average absent hours.
+2. Who are the employees that do not smoke?
+3. What is the most common reason for absenteeism?
+4. Is there a particular month or day of the week with higher absenteeism rates?
+5. Do employees with higher education levels tend to have lower absenteeism rates?

 ### Data Analysis